epfl-ada/ada-2021-project-nerf/README.md

     - cleaning data with some "bag of trick" before training
     - training the model for word embeddings with "cbow" model
     - getting threshold regarding ClimaText dataset
-    - exracting most smiliar quotes based on threshold
+    - extracting most similar quotes based on threshold
 - [`ClimaTextBERT.ipynb`](./ClimaTextBERT.ipynb) - taking climate change quotes based of distilled BERT supervised model
     - training the model BERT model
-    - evaulating the model with ClimaText dataset
+    - evaluating the model with ClimaText dataset
-    - exracting quotes using our model
+    - extracting quotes using our model
 - [`Enrichment.ipynb`](./Enrichment.ipynb) - in this notebook is provided all additional features
     - sentiment analysis
         - distil BERT model for sentiment analysis
         - state-of-the-art performance of ~93% accuracy
     - claims misinformation prediction using CARDS
         - model based on RoBERTa architecture
-        - classify quote on 17 classes of different misinformation
+        - classify quotes on 17 classes of different misinformation
 - [`ADAlysis.ipynb`](./ADAlysis.ipynb) - the main file, contains all the details of our ADAlysis

 ## Data story